-In 2002 and 2003, BC Hydro commenced a procurement process for green power generation that resulted in 16 projects being awarded PPAs (although most of these projects have not proceeded).
+In 2001, BC Hydro commenced a procurement process for green power generation that resulted in 16 projects being awarded PPAs and 13 of which have now been realized.
+Following the success of this call, BC Hydro launched the 2002-2003 Green Power Generation Call that resulted in 16 projects being awarded PPAs (although most of these projects have not proceeded).
 This was followed in 2006 by another Request for Proposals which resulted in independent power producers being awarded contracts for 38 projects.
-In February 2007, the province announced a new energy plan comprising a number of policies including a target of zero net greenhouse gas emissions for all new electricity projects, ensuring clean or renewable electricity generation continues to account for at least 90% of total generation (over 90% of generation in British Columbia currently derives from hydroelectric resources), acquiring 50% of BC Hydro's incremental resource needs through conservation and establishing a Standing Offer Program for clean energy projects under 10 MW.
+In February 2007, the province announced a new energy plan comprising a number of policies, some of which were subsequently expanded by the Clean Energy Act, including a target of zero net greenhouse gas emissions for all new electricity projects, ensuring clean or renewable electricity generation continues to account for at least 93% of total generation (over 90% of generation in British Columbia currently derives from hydroelectric resources), acquiring 66% of BC Hydro's incremental resource needs through conservation and efficiency improvements by 2020, and establishing a Standing Offer Program for clean energy projects originally with a maximum project size of 10 MW and recently increased to a maximum project size of 15 MW.